JChungYS/ABCD/README.md

-# CDAB
+# ABCD
-Chinese Dialect Audio Bible Repository through crowd sourcing
+Audio Bible of Chinese Dialect(used to Be Chinese Dialects for Audio Bible Repository) through crowd sourcing

-What is CDAB?
+What is ABCD(CDAB)?

-I am proposing Chinese Dialect Audio Bible Repository.
+I am proposing Audio Bible for Chinese DialectRepository.

-Why CDAB?
+Why ABCD?

 Chinese Bible was printed in Traditional and Simplified character, but it can be read with Putonghua/Mandarin or different dialects, e.g. Cantonese, Taiwanese with different degree of understanding.
 There are people do not have the priviledge to learn to read and write standardize Chinese, but there are many are not able to read but they can or they prefer to listen to the Bible in their heart language -- mother tongue.